Trimmomatic stand-alone command-line application

 When you call up the trimmomatic.jar programme on the command line, use the first parameter to specify whether the sequencing data to be trimmed is of the Paired-End (PE) or Single-End (SE) type.

 In addition, there are several optional parameters available, for example to specify the number of CPU threads to use for multi-threading and the type of quality score encoding.
 See the box below for all optional parameters.
+The parameter newly added in version 0.41 is highlighted.

 Finally, the processing pipeline is set up by selecting and parameterising at least one trimming step.
 All further trimming steps and their order are optional.
 The available trimming steps are executed in the order in which they are added to the command line.
 It is recommended that the trimming step ILLUMINACLIP, if required, is done as early as possible.
 The trimming works with FASTQ formatted files, either uncompressed or compressed (the gzip format is determined based on the .gz extension).
+Concatenated compressed bzip2 files are also supported (Trimmomatic v0.41+).

 Trimmomatic trimming steps